gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist snorted.
 "Nope."
-He reached past her to take the rifle and wriggled into its attached jumpsuit, then oophed as she hugged him.
+He oophed as she hugged him.

 "Don't do anythin' stupid,"
 she said fiercely.

-He snorted again.
+He chuckled into her ear.
 "Don't *you*."
 They squeezed each other once more, and then he turned to the bears and said,
 "Aright, let's get goin'."

-Iffy watched the foursome head downhill, wondering if it was just an accident that the two accelerated bears kept themselves between their unmodified partner and Edson.
+Iffy watched the foursome head downhill, wondering if it was just an accident that the two modified bears kept themselves between their unmodified partner and Edson.
 The Marines' infrared would spot them immediately, but even as she had the thought, schematics and false-color visualizations flashed through her head.
-The tweaked bears' tech would dampen and modify their heat signatures long enough for them to look like half a dozen arctic rabbits fleeing from their unmodified companion, while Edson's jumpsuit would—
+The tweaked bears' tech would dampen and modify their heat signatures to make them look like half a dozen arctic rabbits fleeing from their unmodified companion.
+As for Edson—

 She shook her head.
 It didn't matter.